Exact Quantum Virial Expansion for the Optical Response of Doped Two-Dimensional Semiconductors

 where in the last step we used Eq.~\eqref{eq:SigmaTrionWF}.
 This precisely matches the result of Refs.~\cite{Esser_PRB2000,Esser2001}.
 Given the connection between the virial expansion and Fermi-polaron theory, we conclude that the trion picture results corresponds to a weak-coupling and high-temperature/low-doping limit of the Fermi-polaron picture, thus providing a formal unification of these two apparently disparate frameworks.
 Note that the weak-coupling assumption explicitly fails at the onset where the real part of the self-energy in Eq.~\eqref{eq:SigmaTrionWF} diverges, and hence the trion picture only correctly describes the shape of the attractive branch in the limit $E_F \to 0$.
 Likewise, the broadening of the repulsive branch depends on exciton-electron scattering states which are neglected within trion-based theories~\cite{Bronold2000,Esser2001}.

 \textit{Concluding remarks}.--- In summary, we have presented a controlled virial expansion for the exciton-polaron problem, which we show corresponds to a thermally incoherent limit of Fermi-polaron theory where the attractive polaron quasiparticle no longer exists.
 Our theory has the advantage of being fully analytic, and it yields excellent agreement with experiment without the need for fitting parameters.
-Our approach is very generic and can potentially be applied to a broad range of systems, for instance emerging designer materials such as moir\'e superlattices where signatures of polaron physics have already been observed~\cite{Tang2020,Shimazaki2020,Campbell2022}.
+Our approach is very general and can be adapted to model the case of composite excitons with internal structure by using a modified trion wave function in Eq.~\eqref{eq:SigmaTrionWF}.
+Thus, it is potentially applicable to a broad range of systems, for instance emerging designer materials such as moir\'e superlattices where signatures of polaron physics have already been observed~\cite{Tang2020,Shimazaki2020,Campbell2022}.

-\acknowledgments We are grateful to Dmitry Efimkin for useful discussions and feedback on our manuscript, and we thank Alexey Chernikov for sharing the data of Ref.~\cite{Zipfel_PRB2022}.
-BCM, MMP, and JL acknowledge support from the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039).
-MMP and JL are also supported through the Australian Research Council Future Fellowships FT200100619 and FT160100244, respectively.
-AT and FMM acknowledge financial support from the Ministerio de Ciencia e Innovaci\'on (MICINN), project No.~AEI/10.13039/501100011033 (2DEnLight).
-FMM acknowledges financial support from the Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM).